fx-lange/unity-toggle-through/README.md

-# unity-toggle-through
+# Toggle Through

-Editor tool to quickly cycle through a selection of objects.

-## What?

-Being tired of checking those boxes when comparing objects?

-Try **Toggle Through**!

 ![Teaser](Docs/teaser.gif)

+**Toggle Through** is a Unity editor tool that allows you to quickly cycle through a selection of objects in Unity, streamlining the process of comparing and analyzing them.